kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Empty:
 : A seven-bit field that has no semantic value.

-The HTTP/3 PRIORITY_UPDATE frame MUST NOT be sent with an invalid identifier including before the request stream has been opened or a before a promised request has been received.
+The HTTP/3 PRIORITY_UPDATE frame MUST NOT be sent with an invalid identifier, including before the request stream has been opened or before a promised request has been received.

 In HTTP/3, the PRIORITY_UPDATE frame can arrive before any data is received on the corresponding stream or server push due to reordering or proactively